HughCook/risk-encryption/README.md

 This is not ransomware it is purely just distructive, the program when run will look like a regular TUI disk encryption program and will delete itslelf after being run.

-Also I realised after starting the project that this has been done on Mr Robot
+Also I realised after starting the project that the same thing has been done on Mr Robot and was probably subconsiously inspired by it.

 ## FAQ